 We record at cost non-marketable investments where we do not have the ability to exercise significant influence or control and periodically review them for impairment.
-During the second quarter of fiscal year 2008, we made an investment of \$2 million in a privately-held company.
+During the fiscal year 2008, we made an investment of \$2 million in a privately-held company.
 This investment is accounted for under the cost method and is included on the balance sheet in other long-term assets.
 This investment was impaired during the year ended November 1, 2009.
-See Note.
-9 "Fair Value."